top of page

 A card’s movement distance increases by 1 when they are moving backwards towards their own backline.
 Thus, a card can move farther in retreat than in any other direction.

 A fighter or drone occupying a space with a portal can use one of its moves to move to another portal, even if the destination is outside the card’s normal movement range.
-When a card teleports using portals across midfield in either direction, it cannot attack on that turn.
-But a standard move across midfield still allows for attacking on that turn.
-Some cards have the movement type of Teleport which allows them to teleport without portals.
-They can teleport through all obstacles except walls.
-And crossing midfield using this kind of teleporting doesn’t limit their attacks.
-But to teleport across midfield in either direction using portals, both portals must be at full health.
+When a card teleports across midfield in either direction, it cannot perform any offensive actions on that turn.
+Walking across midfield has no such restriction.

 Ghost Movement